Australian leader urges Facebook to lift its news blockade - WTMJ

 Some non-Australian outlets also appeared affected, with posts disappearing from Facebook pages belonging to Britain’s Daily Telegraph and Sky News.
 Both share names with news outlets in Australia.

-The blockade was a response to the House of Representatives on Wednesday night passing a bill that would make Facebook and Google pay Australian media companies fair compensation for the journalism that the platforms link to.
-The legislation must be passed by the Senate to become law.
+The blockade was a response to the passage of a bill by the House of Representatives on Wednesday night that would make Facebook and Google pay Australian media companies fair compensation for the journalism that the platforms link to.
+The legislation must be approved by the Senate to become law.

 Google has responded by quickly working out licensing content deals with major Australian media companies under its own News Showcase model.